• Home

 Origin

-Kuttu Varisai is one of the oldest martial traditions of South India.
-References to combat training, warrior discipline, and heroic combat (Vīram) appear in ancient Tamil literature such as the
+Kuttu Varisai is regarded as one of the old martial traditions of South India and is linked with ancient Tamil warrior culture.
+Literary references to combat training, heroic discipline, and martial values appear in early Tamil works such as Silappadikaram and Purananuru.

 The Setup

-Kuttu Varisai training combines yogic control, martial rhythm, and tactical agility.
-It is practiced both solo and in pairs.
-A typical training session includes:
+Kuttu Varisai training brings together yogic control, martial rhythm, and tactical movement.
+It can be practiced alone, in pairs, or in supervised group sessions.

 Core Principles